 The downside is that you have to pay €10 to get access to the tower.
 However, if you want to get to the top, see the views and learn more about the building, it’s a price worth paying.

 Canal Boat Tour

-One of the best ways to see Bruges is by doing a Canal Boat tour.
+One of the best ways to see Bruges is by doing a tour of the picturesque canals.
 You get to see Bruges from a different perspective and learn more about the city’s history.

-I like exploring places on foot, but unless you are with a guide, you don’t learn about the history of the city.
-By doing the boat tour, you get to see a lot of the city and learn more about the canals and the city itself.
+I like exploring places on foot, but unless you are with a guide, you don’t learn about the history of Bruges.

 There are five landing stages across the city, where you can go on a 30-minute trip.
 The tours operate from mid-March to November from 10:00 am to 6 pm, with the last departure at 5:30 pm.